Skip to content

 4. Have an appropriate appointment, as follows:

-a. junior faculty (including acting positions), or
+1. early-stage faculty (including acting positions), OR

-b.a scientist completing a fellowship, or
+2. scientist completing a fellowship, OR

-5. Have a primary project mentor who is appointed at a U.S.-based CFAR affiliate (University of Washington, Fred Hutch, Seattle Children’s, Access to Advance Health Institute, University of Hawai’i at Mānoa).
+5. Have a primary project mentor who is appointed at a U.S.-based CFAR affiliate (University of Washington, Fred Hutch, Seattle Children’s, Access to Advanced Health Institute, University of Hawai’i at Mānoa).
 NOTE: In-country co-mentors are strongly encouraged but not required in order to apply.

-6. Be a UW/Fred Hutch CFARmember, or haveapplied for membership at the time of proposal submission.
+6. Be a UW/Fred Hutch CFAR member, or have applied for membership at the time of proposal submission.

 UW/Fred Hutch CFAR values diversity and encourages individuals from underrepresented groups to apply.